|Manufacturer:||Jacksta Energy Limited|

 |Date of manufacture:||Not known.
 No date code on lamp.|

 |Lamp Status:||Working, new in trade packaging.|

-Induction lamps are expensive.
+Induction lamps have always been expensive.
 So I was rather surprised to see this pop up on eBay for thirty quid.
 After a brief internal debate, I decided that even if it was truly dire it was worth grabbing for curiosity value if nothing else, not least because it was a truly bizarre looking piece of tech.

 First reactions upon its arrival were "Goodness this thing is odd" followed by "This thing is heavy."
 Not really surprising that it's heavy given the chunky transformer used to couple the power into the discharge vessel.

 The next real observation is that for a 40W lamp, it's huge.
 You're certainly not going to be using this thing in table lights...or many ceiling lights unless they've got completely open shades - and are very well screwed into the ceiling.
 Being honest though, this lamp is more industrial than residential, so that's probably not a huge issue.
 The only orientation I'd really worry about it in would be horizontal as the weight would result in that putting quite a lot of strain on a little E27 lamp holder.
 Given that it's also "planar" in shape, you would have to make sure that the lamp holder was oriented correctly or most of your light would end up going in the wrong direction.
 Really does look to be intended for cap up use though.